WE ARE 4 THE KINGDOM ENTERPRISES.

 We invite you to explore our website to learn more about us.

-4 The Kingdom Entertainment consists of a network of notable, award-winning creatives who collectively possess over 50 years of professional experience in their respective areas of expertise.
+4 The Kingdom Enterprises consists of a network of notable, award-winning network of professionals who collectively possess over 50 years of professional experience in their respective areas of expertise.

-At 4 The Kingdom Entertainment, we have built a network of songwriters, musicians, composers, and producers who write and produce songs for commercials, TV shows, documentaries, and movies, as well as, executive produce and provide creative direction for music videos.
+At 4 The Kingdom Enterprises, our Music division has a network of songwriters, musicians, composers, and producers who write and produce songs for commercials, TV shows, documentaries, and movies, as well as, executive produce and provide creative direction for music videos.
 Our goal is to always create timeless music and produce thought-provoking, engaging, and out-the-box music videos with a message.

 "Enough Is Enough"

 After the deaths of Ahmaud Arbery, Breonna Taylor, and George Floyd, 4 The Kingdom Entertainment's Founder and Executive Producer, Monique C. Baisden, was tired of seeing and hearing about African-Americans and people of color being targeted and killed simply because the color of their skin deemed them to be a threat.
 As more people around the world started protesting against police brutality and speaking out in the media and on social media platforms against the injustices experienced by African-Americans and people of color, Monique discerned an universal fatigue from African-Americans, people of color, and other persons around the world who were tired of seeing the same types of cases of senseless killings and police brutality happen over and over again to another person of color.